Abdullah ibn Abd al-Muttalib: Wedding

 At the wedding ceremony, Abd al-Muttalib chose Wuhayb's daughter Halah for himself.
 When Abd al-Muttalib proposed to Wuhayb, he agreed.
 And so on the same occasion Abd al-Muttalib and Abdullah married Halah and Amina respectively.
-Later, Halah gave birth to Hamza, who was Muhammad's both uncle and foster brother.
+Later, Halah gave birth to Hamza, who was both Muhammad's uncle and foster brother.

 Death

 Al-Baqi Cemetery in Medina, where Abdullah and other relatives of his son Muhammad are believed to be buried.
 In the background is the tomb (marked by the Green Dome) and Mosque of Muhammad.

 Soon after his marriage, 'Abdullāh was called to Syria (in what is Ash-Shām or the Levant) on a trading caravan trip.
 When he left, Āminah was pregnant.
 He spent several months in Gaza, and on his return trip he stopped for a longer rest with the family of his paternal grandmother, Salma bint Amr, who belonged to the Najjar clan of the Khazraj tribe in Medina.
 'Abdullāh was preparing to join a caravan to Mecca when he fell ill.
 The caravan went on without him to Mecca with news of his illness.
 Upon the caravan's arrival in Mecca, 'Abdul-Muttalib immediately sent his eldest son Al-Harith to Medina.
-However by the time al-Harith arrived, 'Abdullāh had died.
+However, by the time al-Harith arrived, 'Abdullāh had died.
 Al-Harith returned to Mecca to announce 'Abdullāh's death to his aged father and his pregnant wife Āminah.
 According to Ibn Sa'd, Abdullah died three months after his marriage and was twenty-five years old when he died.

 He was buried in Dar-ul-Nabeghah in Medina (today Saudi Arabia), and his mausoleum was demolished on the 20th or 21 January 1978.
 Reportedly he was reburied in Al-Baqee' Graveyard, next to Muhammad's son Ibrahim.